-People in Africa and may be in other continents know Mount Kilimanjaro by its height, that reaches 19,331 feet, its people that you can link to them on Serengeti Mara here too, and by its snow cover since long time ago, even before the American novelist Ernest Hemingway wrote his novel "The snow on Kilimanjaro" in 1936.
+People in Africa and may be in other continents knew Mount Kilimanjaro by its height (19,331 feet), its people the Serengeti Mara and by its snow cover since long time ago.

-Some sources claim that the world knew this fact when the American writer wrote his novel about it.
-This point of view is arguable.
-Use the form on the page to defy the argument.
+Some sources say that the world knew this fact, only when the American writer wrote his novel about it.
+Well, that is absolutely not correct at all.

 The following article is about Kilimanjaro Mountain.
 If you have more information about it, the people in the area, the nature or the country, please share it through the form below.
 I have some gifts for you when you contribute to this page.
 Thanks.